 The change is effective March 7 and allows the council 30 days to wrap up administrative duties.
 Dues will no longer be collected after March 18 for more than 16,500 providers who belong to the Child Care Providers Together Michigan union.

-DHS' Child Development and Care program provides payment for child care services for qualifying families when the parent, legal guardian or substitute parent is unavailable to provide child care because of employment or education, for example.
-DHS makes payments directly to providers on behalf of the child's parent or guardian.
+MDHHS' Child Development and Care program provides payment for child care services for qualifying families when the parent, legal guardian or substitute parent is unavailable to provide child care because of employment or education, for example.
+MDHHS makes payments directly to providers on behalf of the child's parent or guardian.